jamiefdhurst/vagrant-dev/README.md

 #shell.path = "env/provision-nginx.sh"
 ```

+##Configuration

-To set individual options, refer to the shell files listed above.
+To set individual options, refer to the provisioner shell files listed above.
+All options are listed at the top of the files.